mgsloan/mgsloan-site/posts/polarizer-glasses/post.md

 Along the way, I also realized that my computer monitor is horizontally polarized - the opposite of sunglasses.
-I couldn't find readily available glasses with horizontal polarization, but I did come across the following:

-* [IRL Glasses - Glasses that Block Screens — Kickstarter][] which are horizontally polarized in order to block screens.
-This suggests to me that vertical polarization is more popular than horizontal.
+I couldn't find readily available glasses with horizontal polarization, but I did come across [IRL Glasses - Glasses that Block Screens — Kickstarter][] which are horizontally polarized in order to block screens.
+This suggests to me that vertical screen polarization may be more popular than horizontal.

-* Via a [coincidental reddit post][], I found out about sunglasses with tint that is mechanically adjusted by a knob.
-Each lens has two polarizers, and the knob rotates one of the pairs of polarizers.
-I put in an order for the [closest product I could find to this](https://smile.amazon.com/gp/product/B001ASAPOC/), though it might take a while to receive as they are out of stock.
-My hope is that I can remove the non-rotating polarizers and modify these to be horizontally polarized.

 Since nothing was readily available, I did a bit of brainstorming on how to make glasses with variable-angle polarization.
 This resulted